pkqguo/academy/cv/features.md

 **Papers:**
 Lowe, “*Distinctive image features from scale-invariant keypoints*”, IJCV’04.  [[view]](../files/ijcv04.pdf)

-A. Bosch, A. Zisserman, and X. Munoz.
-Image classifcation using random forests and ferns.
+A. Bosch, A. Zisserman, and X. Munoz. *Image classifcation using random forests and ferns*.
 In Proc.
 ICCV, 2007.

 ###FREAK